allconditionguy/Instagram-Clone/README.md

-# Instagram-Clone
+# Instagram-Clone using React Native
-This was a project to clone Instagram in my Mobile Applications course.
+This was a project to clone Instagram in my Mobile Applications course in which we focused on the react native framework.